leonjovanovic/drl-dqn-atari-pong/README.md

 For information about installation and further questions visit [TensorBoard github](https://github.com/tensorflow/tensorboard/blob/master/README.md)

 ## Telegram bot
-  Since every run of up to 500 games takes about 3.5 - 4.5 hours, I implemented telegram bot to send me updates on how my training is doing.
+&nbsp;&nbsp;&nbsp;&nbsp;Since every run of up to 500 games takes about 3.5 - 4.5 hours, I implemented telegram bot to send me updates on how my training is doing.
 It can be easily used with few steps.
   * First step is to create new bot (sending '/newbot' command to *BotFather* and following his instructions).
 From *BotFather* you will get TOKEN_ID.
   * Second step is to send any message to you bot and go to 'https://api.telegram.org/botTOKEN_ID/getUpdates' where you replace TOKEN_ID with your token.
 There you will find CHAT_ID (result -> 0 -> message -> from -> id = CHAT_ID).
 Replace **CHAT_ID** and **TOKEN_ID** in *telegram_bot.py* with yours and you are good to go.